 A CAREGIVER'S BILL OF RIGHTS

-3. To maintain facets of my own life that do not include the person I care for, just as I would if he or she were healthy.
-I know that I do everything that I reasonably can for this person, and I have the right do some things just for myself.
+- To maintain facets of my own life that do not include the person I care for, just as I would if they were healthy.
+I know that I do everything that I reasonably can for this person, and I have the right to do some things just for myself.

 Add your own statements of rights to this list; read the list to yourself everyday; share your additions with others who maintain a caregiver's Bill of Rights; and remember that you can learn to be an informed and better caregiver.